GaratujaBR/painel-monitoramento-efgd/README.md

 - Secure authentication with MFA and role-based access control
 - Data input forms for recording initiative progress
 - Visual dashboard for monitoring key performance indicators
-- Integration with SharePoint for data synchronization
+- Integration with Google Sheets for data synchronization
 - Notifications for deadlines and updates
 - User management with role-based permissions